Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 To truly understand which of these CPA review courses is best for you, it’s important to analyze the various study materials and features that both companies provide.
 With that in mind, let’s first discuss everything that Becker brings to the table.

-Finally, Becker offers a white glove package that Gleim does not.
+Finally, Becker offers a white glove package.
 Becker’s Pro course is approximately the same as its Premium course, but additionally allows students to take their live classes in person if they desire, and tosses in a handful of private 1:1 tutoring hours with a Becker pro.

 This course prices out at around $3,800 and should be considered by students needing a little bit more guidance and hand holding.
 I should also mention that Becker’s Pro course comes with a Pass Guarantee that refunds you $250 per section if you fail.